DrBeef/QuestZDoom/README.md

 Copying the Full Game WAD files to your Oculus Quest
 ----------------------------------------------------

-Copy the PAK files from the installed Quake2 game folder on your PC to the /Quake2Quest folder on your Oculus Quest when it is connected to the PC.
-You have to have run Quake2Quest at least once for the folder to be created and if you don't see it when you connect your Quest to the PC you might have to restart the Quest.
+Copy the WAD files from the installed Doom game folder on your PC to the /QuestZDoom/wads folder on your Oculus Quest when it is connected to the PC.
+You have to have run QuestZDoom at least once for the folder to be created and if you don't see it when you connect your Quest to the PC you might have to restart the Quest.